HD 204313: Planetary system

 This star was in observation by the CORALIE radial velocity planet-search program since the year 2000.
 In August 2009, a superjovian planetary companion was announced.
 Two years later, a hot Neptune HD 204313 c on a 35-day orbit was announced, followed by a third Jupiter-like planet candidate HD 204313 d on a 2800-day orbit, which was announced in 2012.
+Assuming that planet d exists, planets b & d are apparently orbiting close to a 7:5 mean motion resonance, which may be stabilizing their periods.

 A 2015 study independently confirmed the first two discoveries, but did not detect any significant signal at the claimed period of planet d.
 Another study in 2022 agreed with these results, in addition to finding a new planet or brown dwarf, designated HD 204313 e to differentiate it from the dubious candidate.
 The inclination and true mass of planets b & e were measured via astrometry.
-Assuming that planet d exists, planets b & d are apparently orbiting close to a 7:5 mean motion resonance, which may be stabilizing their periods.